LIKO-12/LIKO-12/docs/Documentation/Guides/Using external code editor.md

 ---

-## 3. Call dofile in the code editor:
+## 3. Call dofile in the code editor

 ---